sap-tutorials/Tutorials/tutorials/cp-mobile-mtb-mdk/cp-mobile-mtb-mdk.md

 ---
-title: Use an OData service created by Mobile Transaction Bridge to build a Mobile app
+title: Use an OData Service Created by MTB to Build a Mobile App
-description: Using the MTB OData service we will build a Mobile App based on Mobile Development Kit client.
-The client is generated using wizards.
+description: Using an OData service created with the Mobile Transaction Bridge, build a Mobile app based on the mobile development kit client.
 auto_validation: true
 time: 20
 primary_tag: products>sap-cloud-platform-mobile-services